In recent years, auricular therapy has been highly developed and is widely used in clinical practice.

 Fewer Side Effects – Ear acupuncture therapy is one of the safest therapeutic techniques.

-The practitioner should also insert the needle correctly, lightly, and steadily so that fainting is prevented.
+The practitioner should also insert the needle correctly, lightly, and steadily to prevent fainting.

-Combines diagnosis and treatment : in addition to using auricular therapy for disease diagnosis, it is also used for treatment.
-Clinical experiences have shown that the positive reaction point is also an effective point for treatment.
+Combines diagnosis and treatment: in addition to using auricular therapy for disease diagnosis, it is also used for treatment.
+Clinical experiences have shown that the positive reaction point is also a practical point for treatment.

 Auriculotherapy has its roots in traditional Chinese medicine.

-Just as this ancient art of healing defines acupuncture points on the body for the treatment of various conditions, similar points are defined on the ear, the somatotopic correspondence of specific parts of the body with specific parts of the ear was first developed in France. .
+Just as this ancient art of healing defines acupuncture points on the body to treat various conditions, similar issues are described in the ear; the somatotopic correspondence of specific parts of the body with particular ear parts was first developed in France.

-It is this integrated system of Chinese and Western auricular acupuncture practices that is introduced.
+This integrated system of Chinese and Western auricular acupuncture practices is introduced.

-The surface of the body and internal organs are depicted on the ear in a pattern that resembles an inverted fetus (homunculus).
+The body’s surface and internal organs are depicted on the ear in a pattern that resembles an inverted fetus (homunculus).

 Later, Nogier produced additional diagrams in which the part (s) of the ear said to represent a specific organ varied according to the “stage” of the ailment.

-Dr. Nogier’s work demonstrated that the ear is actually a micro map of the entire body, with all parts of the body represented.
+Dr. Nogier’s work demonstrated that the ear is a micro map of the entire body, representing all body parts.

-Nogier soon presented his discovery to the public, where members of the Chinese military picked up the map and brought it to China’s barefoot doctors, farmers with minimal training in basic medicine and paramedical skills, thus providing medical services in rural China.
+Nogier soon presented his discovery to the public, where members of the Chinese military picked up the map and brought it to China’s barefoot doctors, and farmers with minimal training in fundamental medicine and paramedical skills, thus providing medical services in rural China.

 In addition, Nogier published what he called the “Vascular Autonomic Signal,” a distinctive change in pulse width, easily felt with the tip of the thumb in the radial artery.

-That mechanism would only produce a signal on the introduction of new information to the electromagnetic field of the patient.
+That mechanism would only signal the introduction of new information to the patient’s electromagnetic field.
 Nogier was then working with the principle of resonance matching, and he said that he could use the vascular autonomic signal to detect the active points of the atrial microsystem.